nair-p/SPKM/README.md

    This code clusters documents using Spherical KMeans MCMC (SPKM-MC2) algorithm.
 This algorithm also proposes a sampling strategy and samples k initial centers.
 A major difference between this and SPKM++ is that it requires only one pass of the dataset to sample k points.
 Thus it is asymptotically/empirically faster then SPKM++ albeit offers a similar clustering guarantee.

    To run : `python mcmc.py`

+If you plan to use this implementation for any work of yours, please consider citing our paper,

+@inproceedings{SPKM_MCMC,
+ author    = {Rameshwar Pratap and
+                   Pratheeksha Nair and
+                   Anup Deshmukh and
+		   Tarun Dutt},
+  title     = {A Faster Sampling Algorithm for Spherical $k$-means}, booktitle = {Asian Conference on Machine Learning (ACML), Accepted}, year      = {2018},
+}